Scirra/Construct-Addon-SDK/README.md

 The SDK includes [JSON schemas](https://json-schema.org/) for addon metadata (*addon.json*), action/condition/expression definitions (*aces.json*) and language (*en-US.json*) files.
 With a compatible editor like [VS Code](https://code.visualstudio.com/), this allows validation and autocomplete of these kinds of JSON files, which can make it much easier to write them correctly.
 If you change the folder structure of the SDK, make sure the special `"$schema"` key at the start of the JSON file points to the relevant schema file, e.g. `"../aces.schema.json"`.

+## TypeScript

+The addon SDK has optional support for [TypeScript](https://www.typescriptlang.org/).
+See the section on [TypeScript support](https://www.construct.net/en/make-games/manuals/addon-sdk/guide/typescript-support) in the Addon SDK documentation for more details.
+If you prefer to use JavaScript, just ignore or delete the .ts files in the SDK samples.

 ## Support

 Post to the [Plugin SDK forum](https://www.construct.net/en/forum/construct-3/plugin-sdk-10) for general questions and help.
 If you think you've run in to a problem with Construct itself, please [file an issue](https://github.com/Scirra/Construct-bugs).